 I'm a very honest person, I hate hiding my (abundant) emotions.
 I can be shy and cautious at times, but also very determined and head-strong once the vibes are welcoming to me.
 I love animals and babies (kids too) and they usually love me.
-I'm more feministic as a bleeding heart lefty and plan a career in environmental rights based speech writing + film/literary editing.
+I consider myself a non-genderist and a human equality advocate, a bleeding heart lefty, and I plan a career in environmental-rights based speech writing and film/literary editing.

 At the risk of becoming even more of an apparent pariah, but finally hitting the 100% for my profile, I thought I should clearly state some more of my personality.
 First of all, I'm a representation of man.
 I cannot avoid this.
 I cannot help the fact that I appear, on the surface, to be a symbol of everything evil and corrupt in this world.
 How do I convince someone that I am not a programmed machine, pleasure-driven, hypersexual, and completely at odds with the natural world?
 How can I convince someone that I am truly unique, and not simply spun into a deluded existence in which I have no control over?
 Will my words and beliefs ever be enough to convey the feelings I have inside?